jackrex/AndroidCacheFoundation/README.md

 4. universal image loader (UIL) cache image
 5. umeng sdk to analy your user data
 6. roboguice to make your application more easy and clear. use @InjectView
+7. Gson googel gson to parse json more easy and quick

 ###More